RHsyseng/skupper/README.md

 kind: Route
 ```

-Before proceeding with adding these resources to the clusters or to Argo CD, start by creating the repository they will
+Before proceeding with adding these resources to the clusters or to Argo CD,
-be maintained in.
+start by creating the repository they will be maintained in.

 ### Create Kustomize Directory Structure

-Next we will create a Git repository (preferably private) following the following directory layout:
+Next we will create a Git repository (preferably private) utilizing the following directory layout:

 ```bash
 .